Ancient kings of Finland: Archaeological sources

 During the Viking Age, of the areas around Finland, Denmark, Norway and Sweden (particularly the Mälaren area) started to form into monarchies, where power was consolidated into the hands of one nobleman.
-According to archelogical sources, there was also political organisation in Finland, particularly from the Vendel Period to the Crusade Period, but it is difficult to archelogically estimate the exact nature of the organisation.
+According to archaeological sources, there was also political organisation in Finland, particularly from the Vendel Period to the Crusade Period, but it is difficult to archaeologically estimate the exact nature of the organisation.
 According to jewellery worn by women, cultural regions during the Crusade Period or Finnish tribes can be divided into the cultural regions of the Finns proper, the Tavastians and the Savonians and the Karelians.
 The spread of different kinds of buckles has been seen to refer to expressing "Finnish", "Tavastian" and "Karelian" identities.
 Most probably the area around Finland resembled Iron-Age Gotland, Iceland or Jämtland in Northern Sweden, where power was held by local leaders competing with each other.
 These communities had a common court and decisive system.
 In Southern Finland these could have been represented with local courts.

 The spread of valuable findings of weapons and jewellery into Southwestern Finland and Southern Ostrobothnia and valuable burials and cremations in these regions has been interpreted as the formation of an upper class since the Lower Roman Iron Age (0 - 400 CE).
 The Soukainen mass grave in Laitila from the 3rd century has been mentioned as an early example of a grave of a local "prince" or "king".
 A greater number of these graves is known from the Vendel Period, such as the graves in Pappilanmäki in Eura, in Pukkila in Isokyrö and in Kaavontonkä in Vähäkyrö.
 A tool found from a grave in Käräjänmäki in Eura from the late 6th century has been interpreted as referring to the high rank of the buried person.
 A similar tool found from the Sutton Hoo ship burial has been interpreted as a regal sceptre.
 Finland underwent a development that could have formed a contiguous monarchy given enough time.
 The development slowed down when the western parts of Finland were joined as part of the influence region of Svealand and Götaland from the 13th century.
 According to the Norwegian archeologist Björn Myhre, there were chiefdoms and "minor monarchies" in Iron-Age Finland.

 There have also been theories of the existence of local defence organisations in Finland based on hillforts, particularly in Tavastia and Satakunta.
 These theories have been criticised by Jussi-Pekka Taavitsainen.
 Most modern historians believe the theory concerning the hillfort chain in Tavastia to be sound.
 Modern research mostly sees ancient hillforts as evidence of unorganised communities whose warfare was based on short raids and defence from such.
 The hillforts were not suitable for long sieges.